Search

 let a = recommended application rate of concentrate

-b metres = width of spray band.
+b meters = width of spray band.

 c = number of strips sprayed.